What Does It Mean When the Engine Temperature Warning Light Comes on?

 High Engine Temperature Warning Light (Red)

 The appearance of the engine temperature warning light can vary depending on the make and model of your vehicle.
-In some cases, the warning light may also be accompanied by a message on the dashboard display.
+Refer to our Dash Lights Lookup for more details.

 As mentioned above, when you turn on your car, the warning light usually lights up in red for a couple of seconds.
 But if the light start stays illuminated, it’s a sign that your engine is overheating.